AcademySoftwareFoundation/OpenImageIO/INSTALL.md

      * Field3D
  * If you want support for OpenVDB files:
      * OpenVDB >= 5.0 and Intel TBB >= 2018
+ * If you want support for converting to and from OpenCV data structures, or for capturing images from a camera:
+     * OpenCV 2.x, 3.x, or 4.x

 Building OpenImageIO on Linux or OS X